PR0M3TH3AN/SeedPass/docs/advanced_cli.md

    - **Features to Implement:**
      - **Seed Choice Prompt:** Ask users whether they want to generate a new seed or import an existing one.
      - **Encryption of Seed:** Use the user-selected password to encrypt the seed, whether generated or imported.
-     - **Nostr Profile Creation:** Upon first login, automatically generate a Nostr profile and check for existing index data notes that can be pulled and decrypted.
+     - **Profile Creation:** Upon first login, automatically generate a profile and check for existing index data notes that can be pulled and decrypted.
    - **Usage Example:** `seedpass setup`

 3. **Advanced CLI Enhancements:**